Kidz in Space

 Kidz in Space is a New Zealand pop and hip-hop group, consisting of Josh Fountain, Ashley Hughes and Mat "Neesh" Neshat.
 Their costumed media appearances have been likened to those of band, Split Enz.

 Formation

-Hughes and Neshat knew each other for ten years prior to forming the band, before meeting Fountain.
+Band members Ashley Hughes and Mat "Neesh" Neshat knew each other for ten years prior to forming the band, before meeting Josh Fountain.
 They describe N.E.R.D as one of their main musical influences.